close

 4. Locarno

 With our fourth entry, it's back to Ticino and to Lugano’s sister city Locarno.
-Despite being smaller, Locarno arguably has more sites to see like the Piazza Grande, the old town and the Castello Visconteo - the local castle.
+Despite being smaller, Locarno arguably has more sights to see like the Piazza Grande, the old town and the Castello Visconteo - the local castle.
 It also plays host to a number of great events, most notably the Locarno Film Festival and Le Corte in Canto.

 High street of Locarno in Switzerland